 REM sleep is when the brain is restored.
 It is at this time that ideas and skills acquired during the day are cemented as memories.
 As it relates to an athlete, any time you are practicing a technical skill, the actual consolidation and retention of that learning happens during REM sleep.

-Heart Rate in a Typical Night Sleep
+Heart Rate in a Typical Night’s Sleep

-Sleep is entered through Light sleep, transitions to SWS within about 10 minutes, then to REM sleep somewhere around 90 minutes after falling asleep.
+Sleep is entered through light sleep, transitions to SWS within about 10 minutes, then to REM sleep somewhere around 90 minutes after falling asleep.
 An arousal will follow and a new sleep cycle will begin from there.
 As mentioned above, a normal night of sleep will contain 3-5 complete cycles, with more possible the longer you sleep.

 The amount of time a person will spend in each sleep stage varies night by night.
 In general, a healthy break down to aim for is the following:

-Sleep Trends on the WHOOP App
+Analyzing Sleep Trends in the WHOOP App

 When looking at the 2-week average breakdown below, we see plenty of time in bed.
-However, the ratio of time spent in REM and SWS shows where this athlete is coming up short.
+However, the ratio of time spent in REM and SWS shows where this athlete is coming up short:

 For SWS, this athlete is getting 1 hour and 43 minutes a night.
-Measured against the average total time in bed, this means that 18% of the athlete’s sleep is spent in the SWS stage.
+Measured against the average total time in bed, this means that 18% of their sleep is spent in the SWS stage.
 This is a healthy ratio, but if the athlete hopes to investigate behaviors that could contribute to this trend it would be appropriate to select Jan 31, Feb 9, and Feb 10 to see if anything stands out.
 Here, it appears that the athlete got less than his or her average total amount of sleep on those nights and, on 2 of the 3 occasions, the sleep was following a very high strain day.

 Tips for Getting Great Sleep

-- The darker your room, the better you sleep.
+The darker your room, the better you sleep.
 Light influences the wake stage of sleep so the darker you can get your room, the more time you will get in the restorative stages.

-- Your bed is not a multi-use space.
+Your bed is not a multi-use space.
 The more you can train your body to associate your bed with sleep, the more adept you will be at falling asleep in that space.
 As such, avoid work and leisure time spent in your bed.

-- Screens are stimulating and keep you awake.
+Screens are stimulating and keep you awake.
 Avoid using your phone or computer in bed, screen time makes it more difficult to fall asleep.

-- Set a cut-off time for caffeine intake.
+Set a cut-off time for caffeine intake.
 Caffeine has a lingering presence for many hours after consumption.
 For greater sleep efficiency, consciously refrain from caffeine consumption at least 4 hours before bed.

-- Plan ahead when consuming alcohol.
+Plan ahead when consuming alcohol.
 Just as caffeine intake impacts the body hours after consumption, so too does alcohol.
 Keep this in mind on a night out so that your sleep performance doesn’t suffer.